3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 <details>
 <summary>So far in class, what is the primary way to control scope in JS?</summary>

-If you wanted block level scope in ES5, you would need to use functions- either a regular function or an IIFE (immediately invoked function expression.
+If you wanted block level scope in ES5, you would need to use a function.

 </details>